Clinical & Translational Science Institute Degree Programs

 Computational Biomedicine PhD Training Program

-In the three-year Systems and Computational Biomedicine PhD Training Program, doctoral candidates are trained to design and implement methods for capturing, storing, and retrieving clinical and population-level data for translational research.
+In the Systems and Computational Biomedicine PhD Training Program, doctoral candidates are trained to design and implement methods for capturing, storing, and retrieving clinical and population-level data for translational research.
 Learn more about the Systems and Computational Biomedicine PhD Training Program.